how to choose viewing facility

 On the other hand, it is also necessary to take care of the parking space.
 Some of your clients or respondents might wish to come by car.
 They might get frustrated if they keep going there and back for 20 minutes trying to find a place to leave their cars.
-To avoid clients or respondents being angry from the very beginning of your study, it is always good to find a viewing facility with parking space provided or, if that’s not possible, search for and recommend some places in the vicinity.
+To avoid clients or respondents being angry from the very beginning of your study, it is always good to find a viewing facility in Poland with parking space provided or, if that’s not possible, search for and recommend some places in the vicinity.
 Also, if there is no chance of finding a place to leave a car, just inform your respondents or clients of that fact.
 They would appreciate it and be prepared to come earlier or to choose a different means of transport that day.

 Last but not least, adjust to your clients’ needs.
 If they have their premises in the city, search for a viewing facility somewhere near their work.
 If you work with international clients, look for something close to the airport, or at least, easily-accessible for those coming from abroad.
 Remember, time is money.
 If you make an extra effort to make reaching the facility easier for all your partners in this project, it will pay off.